justingolden21/randomchess/README.md

 # <img src="img/chesspieces/wikipedia/bK.png"> Random Chess

 Watch random games of chess.
-Pass the time or a fun screensaver
+Pass the time or use as a fun screensaver

 justingolden21.github.io/randomchess

 justingolden21.github.io

+1.0.2